haberdashPI/vscode-master-key/src/docs/guide.md

 You can define your own preset.
 The steps are:

 1. Create a new a toml file
-2. Optional: copy a present into the file using `Master Key: Edit Preset Copy`
+2. Optional: copy a preset into the file using `Master Key: Edit Preset Copy`
-3. Optional: import include any existing user bindings, from `keyindings.json`, by calling `Master Key: Import User Keybindings` in this new toml file
+3. Optional: import any existing user bindings, from `keyindings.json`, by calling `Master Key: Import User Keybindings` in this new toml file
 4. Add bindings, as per the [binding format](./bindings/) and [command documentation](./commands/).
-5. Activate the bindings with `Master Key: Activate Keybindings` at any time (do this *often* while your are writing your bindings).
+5. Activate the bindings with `Master Key: Activate Keybindings` at any time (do this *often* while your are writing your bindings so you can debug your bindings).

 ## Roadmap

 Master Key is quite stable for everyday use, but it remains a work in progress.

-- Release 0.4.x (you are here): documentation of all keybinding commands complete.
-- Release 0.4.y: more precise binding error report: use VSCode language server features to get detailed line and character error indicators for binding-file problems
+- Release 0.4.y (you are here): precise binding errors: use VSCode to get detailed line and character error indicators for any problems with your bindings
 - Release 0.4.z: source code documentation — may involve substantial refactor to improve legibility / clarity of code
 - Release 1.0.0:
     - code should be legible
     - test coverage should be satisfactory
     - documentation should be largely complete
 - Release 1.x: upwards and onwards...
+  - additional keybinding sets: e.g. vim, emacs
   - support for more keyboard layouts for visual docs
   - search: `showCount` displays movement count overlaid with each highlight
-  - additional keybinding sets: e.g. vim, emacs
   - API improvements for new editor sets
   - keybinding debug QOL features: show the binding that was run for a given key sequence
   - clipboard registers